archdotdev/multi-tenant-arch-project/README.md

-# sample-product
+# Multi Tenant Arch Project

+This project serves as an example of how you could set up your Arch project repository to support multi tenant use cases.
+This is only a reference implementation.
+You can choose to set up your project which ever way you prefer.

 ## Project Structure

-The project is set up with a `components/` directory that contains all the shared reusable components.
+This project is set up with a `components/` directory that contains all the shared reusable components.
+These transformation components are represented as dbt [packages](https://docs.getdbt.com/docs/build/packages).
-Each client has their own subdirectory in the `clients/` directory that stitches together the shared dbt packages using `package.yml` with local relative references along with additional client specific models.
+In addition to the components directory, each client has their own subdirectory in the `clients/` directory.
+Each client implementation choses which shared dbt packages to import in it's `package.yml` using local relative references.
+The client subirectories provide a way to add additional client specific models in addition to the shared components.

-In the same way that clients stitch together component packages, we can also build additional shared components that bring multiple other components together into a larger component.
+In the same way that clients stitch together component dbt packages, we can also create new components that build on each other by importing in the same way that clients do.

+## Getting Started

-## Install dbt
+### Install dbt

 Install dbt into a virtual environment.
 Feel free to bump the version to the latest.
+See the `dbt References` section below for links to the install docs.

 ```bash
 pyenv local 3.11